KantaraInitiative/wg-otto/minutes/041-otto_minutes-4-6-2016.md

 able to create very strict schema (classes, properties, etc) which it will be very good for validators."

 I think we agree, but what about Turtle N3 format?
 Last week, Jeff was using Turtle.
-Yuriy switched to it this week because its more consise than the JSON-LD format:
+Yuriy switched to it this week because its more concise than the JSON-LD format:
     Turtle (Terse RDF Triple Language) is a syntax and grammar for RDF serialization written by David Beckett and Tim Berners-Lee in 2008, created as an alternative syntax to RDF/XML.
     It allows RDF graphs to be written out (‘serialized’) in a compact and natural text form